Pay per Lead Versus Pay per Click Marketing for Attorneys

-The legal industry is more competitive now than ever.
-To have a constant pool of clients, your law firm needs to have a solid marketing plan.
-Pay per lead (PPL) and pay per click (PPC) are two marketing tactics you can adopt to generate leads for your law firm.
+The legal industry is more competitive now than ever, and to have a constant pool of clients, your law firm needs a solid marketing plan.
+Two popular tactics to generate prospective clients for your law firm are pay-per-lead (PPL) and pay-per-click (PPC) — but what’s the difference?

-Both options, when done right, are effective ways to increase your law firm’s online visibility, drive traffic to your website, and generate leads.
-If you have a limited budget, however, you may have to choose between the two.
+Both options are effective ways to increase your law firm’s online visibility, drive traffic to your website, and generate leads.
+However, if you have a limited budget, you may have to choose between the two.

 Deciding which one is right for you depends on your marketing budget, your skillset, your goals, and how involved you want to be in your online advertising.
-Read on to understand the difference between pay per lead and pay per click, their pros and cons, and how each will fit into your marketing approach.
+Read on to understand the difference between pay-per-lead and pay-per-click, their pros and cons, and how each can fit into your marketing approach.

 Law Firm Lead Generation

-Pay per lead is an advertising model where you only pay for a lead successfully generated by a third party.
+PPL is an advertising model where you only pay for a lead successfully generated by a third party.
 In other words, you only pay when appropriate prospects for your practice submit their contact information.
-The contact information can be as short as an email address or phone number or as detailed as a filled-out consultation form.
+The contact information can be as short as an email address or phone number, or as detailed as a filled-out consultation form.

-If you have yet to build a digital presence for your law firm, a legal pay per lead service is often a good place to start.
+If you have yet to build a digital presence for your law firm, a legal pay-per-lead service is often a good place to start.
 By leveraging the third parties’ marketing expertise, you can have a pool of prospects who may have never heard about you sent your way.
-Pay per lead also makes sense for established practices seeking to boost the volume of leads they receive.
+PPL also makes sense for established practices seeking to boost the volume of leads they receive.

-Pay per click (PPC) is an advertising model where an ad buyer pays for each click their ad gets, and the price is usually set by bidding.
-Google and Meta (formerly called Facebook) are major providers of PPC advertising.
+PPC is an advertising model where an ad buyer pays for each click their ad gets, and the price is usually set by bidding.
+Google and Meta (Facebook, Instagram, et. al.) are the major providers of PPC advertising.
 In purchasing PPC ads, you’re taking advantage of the fact that many legal consumers turn to search engines when they’re looking for legal services.

 Predictable advertising cost